ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 #### Map modes
 The documentation at `:help map-modes` gives an overview of the various map commands (`nmap`, `imap`, `map`, etc...) and the Vim modes in which they apply.
-For your convenience, here is table summarizing Vim's command and map modes, taken from `:help map-table`:
+For your convenience, here is table summarizing Vim's command and map modes, taken from `:help map-table`.
+You don't need to memorize it, of course---just remember it exists either on this website or at `:help map-table`, and come back for refresher as needed.

   |       | normal | insert | command | visual | select | operator-pending | terminal | lang-arg |
   | -----------  |------|-----|-----|-----|-----|-----|------|------|